-- you will not be able to make a claim for Voluntary insurance benefits for events or conditions that arise after your cover has been cancelled - we will no longer deduct insurance premiums for the cover you have cancelled - your ability to restart your Voluntary Cover may be subject to health assessment and acceptance by our insurer who may place an Exclusion or Premium Loading on cover or you may not be able to get cover.
+- we will no longer deduct insurance premiums for the cover you have cancelled - your ability to restart your Voluntary Cover may be subject to health assessment and acceptance by our insurer who may place an Exclusion or Premium Loading on your cover or you may not be able to get cover.

-If you are replacing your Voluntary Cover with alternative cover, you should not cancel the cover until the replacement cover is in place.
+If you are replacing your Voluntary Cover with alternative cover, you should not cancel until the replacement cover is in place.